 Rose, Contributions from the U.S. National Herbarium 13: 310, 1911

-O. mackensenii is similar to O. phaeacantha, but that taxon is hexaploid.
-Pads are greener- and softer-looking than those of O. phaeacantha, and the fruit is a rounder and richer in color (most often redder).
+O. mackensenii is similar to O. phaeacantha, but the latter taxon is hexaploid.
+Pads are greener and softer looking than those of O. phaeacantha, and the fruit is richer in color (most often redder).
 It is commonly found over the northern half of Texas and reaches into Kansas, Missouri, Arkansas, New Mexico, and Oklahoma.
-It is often confused with O. macrorhiza in Texas especially because field guides do not have a slot for it.
+It is often confused with O. macrorhiza especially because field guides do not have a slot for it.

 O. mackensenii was renamed O. Edwards at one point.
 However, the type specimen was incorrect, and the name fell by the wayside.